HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 }}

-With Lax becoming the default value of the [SameSite cookie attribute](https://web.dev/samesite-cookies-explained/), sites that want to continue sharing third-party cookies across websites must explicitly set this attribute to None.
+With `Lax` becoming the default value of the [`SameSite` cookie attribute](https://web.dev/samesite-cookies-explained/), sites that want to continue sharing third-party cookies across websites must explicitly set this attribute to `None`.
 For third parties, 85% have done this so far on mobile and 64% on desktop, potentially for tracking purposes.
-You can read more about the SameSite cookie attribute over at the [Security chapter](# link to security chapter).
+You can read more about the `SameSite` cookie attribute over at the [Security chapter](FIXME # link to security chapter).

 ### Fingerprinting

 With the rise of privacy-protecting tools such as ad blockers and initiatives to phase out third-party cookies from major browsers such as [Firefox](https://blog.mozilla.org/en/products/firefox/todays-firefox-blocks-third-party-tracking-cookies-and-cryptomining-by-default/), [Safari](https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/), and by 2023 also [Chrome](https://blog.google/products/chrome/updated-timeline-privacy-sandbox-milestones/#:~:text=Chrome%20could%20then%20phase%20out%20third-party%20cookies%20over%20a%20three%20month%20period%2C%20starting%20in%20mid-2023%20and%20ending%20in%20late%202023), trackers are looking for more persistent and stealthy ways to track users across sites.
 One such technique is _browser fingerprinting_.
 A website collects information about the user's device, such as the [user agent](https://developer.mozilla.org/en-US/docs/Glossary/User_agent), screen resolution and installed fonts, and uses the often unique combination of those values to create a _fingerprint_.
 This fingerprint is recreated every time a user visits the website, and can then be matched to identify the user.
 While this method can be used for fraud detection, it is also used to persistently track recurring users, or to track users across sites.

-Detecting fingerprinting is complex:it is effective through a combination of method calls and event listeners that may also be used for non-tracking purposes.
+Detecting fingerprinting is complex: it is effective through a combination of method calls and event listeners that may also be used for non-tracking purposes.
 Instead of focusing on these individual methods, we therefore focus on five popular libraries that make it easy for a website to implement fingerprinting.
 From the percentage of websites using these third-party services, we can see that the most widely used library, [Fingerprint.js](https://fingerprintjs.com/), is used 19 times more on desktop than the second most popular library.
 However, the overall percentage of websites that use an external library to fingerprint their users is quite small.